brookchuang1111/brookchuang1111.github.io/_posts/2025-04-16-drinking-sym.md

   </figcaption>
 </figure>

-**Catalan Numbers Revisited**
+**Catalan Numbers Revisited** <br />
 Why does our number of drink permutations for unequal counts among flavors match the instance when we have the same number of drinks for each flavor counted by $C_6$?
 It's a coincidence in value, but not in structure.
-If we let $a=b=n$ for $\mathcal{A} \geq \mathcal{B}$ we also find that our weak ballot theorem is generalized by a Catalan number,
+If we let $a=b=n$ for $\mathcal{A} \geq \mathcal{B}$ we also find that our Weak Ballot theorem is generalized by a Catalan number,

 $$\begin{align}
 \frac{a-b + 1}{a+1}\binom{a+b}{a} = \frac{1}{n+1}\binom{2n}{n} = C_n.
 \end{align}$$

-While this observation seems redundant, this gives us an algebraic understanding of the weak ballot theorem and further strengthens our intuition of Dyck paths and Catalan numbers.
+While this observation seems redundant, this gives us an algebraic understanding of the Weak Ballot theorem and further strengthens our intuition of Dyck paths and Catalan numbers.

 ## Variation 2.
-2. What if I drank multiple green cans per visit to the fridge?
+- What if I drank multiple green cans per visit to the fridge?

-**Generalized Ballot Theorem**
+**Generalized Ballot Theorem** <br />
 With our initial condition of $\mathcal{P} > \mathcal{G}$, multiple green drinks taken out of the fridge for each visit is a downturn step that has a greater magnitude that an upturn.
-Hence, we can reformulate our ballot theorem for some relative size $k$ such that $\mathcal{A} > k\mathcal{B}$.
-This is called the generalized ballot theorem[^5]and introduces new caveats with lead margins and rotated lattice walks.
+Hence, we can reformulate our Ballot theorem for some relative size $k$ such that $\mathcal{A} > k\mathcal{B}$.
+This is called the generalized Ballot theorem[^5]and introduces new caveats with lead margins and rotated lattice walks.

 For this theorem we hinge our linear line of $B=A$ on the grid such that our x-axis is our edict for a good or bad path.
 For example if a path dips below the x-axis then it is considered bad, while a path that stays above the x-axis is good.
-A downstep that starts above the x-axis and ends below it (negative slope) is a bad step.
+A downturn that starts above the x-axis and ends below it (negative slope) is a bad step.

 Hence for each candidate step we have,
 - $\mathcal{A}$ upturn: $(1, 1)$